julianwsavini/news_classification/README.md

 # This was the final project for DS3000: Foundations of Data Science

 This was a group project, and I was responsible for constructing the machine learning models.
-Since others had not had any experience in Python, we wanted to play to our strengths, so as others were doing research and creating the project proposals, posters, and slides, I was very excited to perform machine learning.
+Since other group members did not have Python experience, we wanted for each member to play to their strengths.
+Therefore, as others did research and created the project proposals, posters, and slides, I was excited to handle machine learning tasks.

 To get an overview of the project, check out the project poster!